thabala-cloud/docs/docs/admin-console/security/managing-users.md

 :::info

-To be more familiar with the different authentication types please check the [Authentication types](/admin-console/security/authentication-types) page.
+To get more familiar with the different authentication types please check the [Authentication types](/admin-console/security/authentication-types) page.

 :::